Sintheros/knowledgecraft-codebase/README.md

 Do you want to add your own content or build on what we've built?
 You're in the right place.

 Were you looking for the website?
-You'll want the other repository.
-(ADD LINK)
+You'll want [the other repository](https://github.com/aztec8/mindcraft-site).

 Wiki, tutorials, and other documentation forthcoming.